vt-hri/diffusion_policy/README.md

 ## Assignment

 This is a minimal implementation of an MLP and a diffusion policy for imitation learning.
 This is not part of your assignments, but additional reading material to familiarize you to state-of-the-art architectures used in imitation learning.
-To read about the theory of diffusion policy, you can refer to this paper \url{https://diffusion-policy.cs.columbia.edu/}
+To read about the theory of diffusion policy, you can refer to this paper: https://diffusion-policy.cs.columbia.edu/